My husband and I sharing his first Thanksgiving. I convinced him to carve the bird.

 Still, it was a stretch to say Bratislava was “home” even deep into my first year.
-Last November I was still in adjustment [read: survival] mode.
+My first November (2016) I was still in adjustment [read: survival] mode.
 Many of my now close friendships were in the process of being built.
 I was adapting to my new country, a different language, a completely distinct career from the one I had fostered in SF.
 The idea of throwing a party or worrying about keeping tradition – or even realizing if it was something I would miss or not – was the last thing on my mind.
 Then the US Presidential election came and my whole universe, along that of countless others the world over, suddenly got turned on its head.

 For the first time in my life I experienced what so many immigrants and expats before me have felt: a sense of homelessness.
 Of course, my life in Bratislava was and is fortunate.
 A gorgeous flat, a loving, supportive husband, and new friends that really care about me – check, check, check!
 But the concept of home is loaded and tied closely to things we may not consciously understand.
 I enjoyed my new life, but still felt slightly detached.
 I missed California and the familiarity of my old life, but my birth-country seemed to be increasingly turning into a place I no longer recognized or wanted to be associated with.
 I was in cultural limbo.
 I put my head down, rolled my sleeves up, and worked hard to move forward with my current life here, giving the least amount of thought I could to the past and focusing only on the present.